Daniel-KM/Omeka-plugin-Ead/README.md

 Uncheck the "html purifier" box in security settings, or allow all EAD tags and attributes.
 This allows to edit items without losing invisible EAD tags.

-Unzip or ungit [Ead2DCterms] inside the plugin subdirectory"libraries/external".
+Unzip or git [Ead2DCterms] inside the plugin subdirectory"libraries/external".
 Keep the main directory "Ead2DCterms".

 Then install it like any other Omeka plugin.

+To import metadata, two plugins can be used.
+The recommended is to use [Archive Folder].
-To import metadata, the following recommended plugins are needed: [OAI-PMH Static Repository], [OAI-PMH Gateway], [OAI-PMH Harvester], [OAI-PMH Repository] and optionally [Archive Repertory].
+The other one is [OAI-PMH Static Repository], that requires [OAI-PMH Gateway], [OAI-PMH Harvester], [OAI-PMH Repository].
+[Archive Repertory] can be installed too.

 Note: [Dublin Core Extended], [OAI-PMH Harvester] and [OAI-PMH Repository] are fork of the official plugins, with some fixes and improvements that are not yet